telerik/ajax-docs/controls/combobox/how-to/use-radcombobox-with-outputcache.md

 3. **Register the skin's CSS files**.

 Find the **Skins** folder in your local installation of Telerik.Web.UI.
-With default installation the path to the skins folder would be: *Program Files\telerik\RadControls for ASPNET AJAX Q3 2009\Skins*
+With default installation the path to the skins folder would be: *Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Skins*

 * Copy the ComboBox.css file to your application.
 Register it on your page.
 (Note, this step applies only for **Q3 2009 and above versions**).